DSSG-EUROPE/dssg-europe-syllabus/README.md

-# Overview and Softare Setup
+# Overview and Software Setup

 This repository contains teaching resources that we will use over the fellowship.
 It is supplementary to the [DSSG Hitchiker's Guide](https://github.com/dssg/hitchhikers-guide) and heavily sourced from it, which is an invaluable resource for doing any DSSG project.
 This repository is tailored specifically to the tutorials/classes we will be giving over the 2018 summer fellowship in Lisbon.